What is diabetes?

 The Podiatrists can also manage any acute symptoms and provide a thorough up to date clinical management plan for the diabetic foot.

 How to book:

 If you are a New Patient, please schedule an Initial Consultation online, click here: BOOK ONLINE.
 Existing patients can also schedule a follow-up consultation online: BOOK ONLINE .
 Please check your podiatrists Bio here: About us Alternatively call: 02071646607 to speak to our friendly booking team Monday-Thursday 9am-5pm or Friday 9am-3:30pm.

 Insurance and Fees:

 We accept most major private medical insurance companies including BUPA, Vitality, WPA, Cigna, AVIVA and Simply Health.
-A full list of our consultation fee’s including self-pay can be found here: Insurance and Fees.
+A full list of our consultation fees including self-pay can be found here: Insurance and Fees.
 Our Podiatry team are health care professional council registered, meaning they are required to maintain professional standards and continued professional development.
 As an organisation we have invested in the latest diagnostic technology in order to help our podiatry team, help you.
 We have onsite diagnostic ultrasound available at Maidenhead and Earlsfield clinics.
-Infra-red pressure analysis available at Maidenhead and Earlsfield clinics with treadmill examinations.
+Pressure analysis available at Maidenhead and Earlsfield clinics with treadmill examinations.